KevinYang21/airflow/UPDATING.md

 The scheduler.min_file_parsing_loop_time config option has been temporarily removed due to some bugs.

+### New `log_processor_manager_location` config option

+The DAG parsing manager log now by default will be log into a file, where its location is controlled by the new `log_processor_manager_location` config option in core section.

 ## Airflow 1.10

 Installation and upgrading requires setting `SLUGIFY_USES_TEXT_UNIDECODE=yes` in your environment or